Alex1304/botrino/website/docs/intro.md

 ```

-The bot is configured via a `config.json` file in the working directory of the app with contents similar to this:
+The bot is configured via a JSON configuration file with contents similar to this:

 ```json
 {